mobile-dev-inc/maestro-docs/getting-started/installing-maestro/windows.md

 # Windows

 Maestro works great on Windows computers, but there are a few unique setup steps to be aware of.
 This guide will walk you through the end-to-end steps for getting started with Maestro on a Windows machine.

+Alternatively, if you would like a video guide for this installation process you can directly click [here](https://www.youtube.com/watch?v=VLi1Pu2Kb-4).

 ### Pre-Requisites